Do I Need A Firewall?

 A prime example of Windows Firewall use is if you would like to restrict a program’s access to specified users.
 Windows Firewall can be used to set which IP address can connect to the program and through which ports.

 Ports are basically the ‘border check’ for tunnels in a network.
-When data travels through the tunnels on your network and reaches a port through a firewall.
-A check is done to determine whether access should be granted or restricted, similar to a real life border check.
+Data travels through the tunnels on your network and reaches a port through a firewall.
+At the port, a check is done to determine whether access should be granted or restricted, similar to a real life border check.
 No firewall means no border patrol, and that means anyone or anything can get through with far more ease.

 Reportedly, the $80 million dollars stolen from India’s bank was partially due to the use of a basic modem and no firewall.
 Investing in IT is a sound use of your budget.